JaneJeon/bazaar-backend/docs/api.md

 On success, sends out an email with the password reset link of form `/users/reset/:token`.

 ### <a name="patchurt"></a>PATCH `/users/reset/:token`
-When a user accesses a page of form `/users/reset/:token`, a PATCH request should be sent to this endpoint (containing the exact same `:token` parameter value) to reset the user's password.
+When a user accesses a page of form `/users/reset?token=YOUR_TOKEN_HERE`, a PATCH request should be sent to this endpoint (containing the exact same `YOUR_TOKEN_HERE` querystring value) to reset the user's password.
 Field `password` is expected (the new password).

 ### <a name="patchu"></a>PATCH `/users`